IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### metadata
 A list of short descriptive entries, given as pairs of human readable `label` and `value` to be displayed to the user.
 The value of both `label` and `value` _MUST_ be a JSON object, as described in the [languages][languages] section.
 There are no semantics conveyed by this information, and clients _SHOULD NOT_ use it for discovery or other purposes.
+A pair might be used to convey to the user information such as the creator of the object, information about its creation, a brief physical description, or ownership information, amongst other use cases.
+An example pair of label and value might be a label of "Author" and a value of "Jehan Froissart".

+__ Take out client functionality requirements:__

-This list of descriptive pairs _SHOULD_ be able to be displayed in a tabular form in the user interface.
-Clients _SHOULD_ have a way to display the information about Manifests and Canvases, and _MAY_ have a way to view the information about other resources.
+> Clients _SHOULD_ have a way to display the information about Manifests and Canvases, and _MAY_ have a way to view the information about other resources.
 The client _SHOULD_ display the pairs in the order provided by the description.
-A pair might be used to convey the author of the work, information about its creation, a brief physical description, or ownership information, amongst other use cases.
-The client is not expected to take any action on this information beyond displaying the label and value.
-An example pair of label and value might be a label of "Author" and a value of "Jehan Froissart".

  * A Collection _SHOULD_ have one or more metadata pairs associated with it.
  * A Manifest _SHOULD_ have one or more metadata pairs associated with it describing the object or work.